 Why your ER claim may go unpaid

-You may have heard recently that Anthem exited the state health care exchange in Ohio because of low enrollment and the possibility that they may get stiffed by the federal government on low-cost plans amid changing health care laws.
+You may have heard a few weeks ago that Anthem exited the state health care exchange in Ohio because of low enrollment and the possibility that they may get stiffed by the federal government on low-cost plans amid changing health care laws.

 But here’s one you may not have heard about Anthem: The company has decided that it will stop paying claims for some customers who show up at the ER with non-emergent symptoms, according to a report in The Los Angeles Times.